Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\textbf{Case 1.} Then the network induced by~$B$ is $C$-orientable.
-As all the cut-edges incident to~$B$ are oriented away from~$B$ in~$N_C^o$, there exists an internal edge~$e_\rho$ of~$B$ at which the network $N_B$ induced by~$B$ can be $C$-rooted.
-We can then find an orientation of~$N$ as follows.
-We subdivide~$e_\rho$ by inserting the root, and then we orient the edges in~$B$ in the same way as $N_B$.
-All cut-edges are oriented away from the root.
-Each blob~$B'\neq B$ of~$N$ now has some incoming cut-arc~$(u,v)$.
-The network induced by~$B'$ can be $C$-rooted at the cut-edge incident to~$v$ and we can orient the edges of~$B'$ in~$N$ accordingly.
-This gives a $C$-orientation of~$N$.

-\textbf{Case 2.} In this case, we subdivide~$e$ by the root and proceed in the same way as for the previous case.
+If (i) holds, then, as $T_C(N)$ is a rooted tree (obtained from $N_C^o$ by contracting all undirected edges), all of the cut-edges of $N$ incident to a vertex of $B$ are oriented away from $B$ in $N_C^o$.
+Therefore, as the undirected binary phylogenetic network $N_B$ induced by $B$ is $C$-orientable, there exists an edge $e_\rho$ of $B$ at which $N_B$ can be $C$-rooted.
+We now find a $C$-orientation of $N$ as follows.
+Subdivide $e_\rho$ by inserting the root, and orient the edges in $B$ the same way as they are orientated in $N_B$.
+Orienting all cut-edges of $N$ away from the root, each blob $B'\neq B$ of $N$ now has exactly one incoming cut-arc, say $(u,v)$.
+Since $T_C(N)$ is a rooted tree, the undirected binary phylogenetic network induced by $B'$ can be $C$-rooted at the cut-edge incident to $v$.
+Orienting the edges of $B'$ (and all other such blobs of $N$) accordingly, gives a $C$-orientation of~$N$.
+For (ii), we subdivide the cut-edge $e$ of $K$ by the root and proceed in the same way as for (i)\may{, starting by orienting all cut-arcs away from the root.} \end{proof}